simplex-chat/simplexmq/src/Simplex/Messaging/errors.md

 - SEInternal - signals exceptions in store actions (without returning the actual exception).
 Maybe should be `SEInternal e`
 - SENotFound - seems only used in `getRcvQueue`.
-- SEBadConn - returned by `getConn` (should be SENotFound?), `updateRcvConnWithSndQueue` (SENotFound?), `updateSndConnWithRcvQueue` (SENotFound?),  `insertRcvMsg` (SENotFound?), `insertSndMsg` (SENotFound?).
+- SEBadConn -> SEConnNoQueues - returned by `getConn` (should be SENotFound?), `updateRcvConnWithSndQueue` (SENotFound?), `updateSndConnWithRcvQueue` (SENotFound?),  `insertRcvMsg` (SENotFound?), `insertSndMsg` (SENotFound?).
 Not sure what was the point of this error, this seem to be use in cases where SENotFound would be better, unless I am missing something.
 - SEBadConnType ConnType - wrong connection type, e.g. "send" connection when "receive" or "duplex" is expected, or vice versa. `updateRcvConnWithSndQueue` and `updateSndConnWithRcvQueue` do not allow duplex connections - they would also return this error.
 - SEBadQueueStatus - the intention was to pass current expected queue status in methods, as we always know what it should be at any stage of the protocol, and in case it does not match use this error. **Currently not used**.
 - SEBadQueueDirection - not sure what the intention was, but I think it is ensured on schema and types level that the wrong queue cannot be passed. **Currently not used**.